zuri-mc/zuri/README.md

 # Zuri
-The original idea behind zuri is to create a minecraft-compatible client in rust that is able to connect to any **Minecraft: Bedrock Edition** server and that works accross macOS, Windows and Linux.
+The original idea behind zuri is to create a minecraft-compatible client in rust that is able to connect to any **Minecraft: Bedrock Edition** server and that works across macOS, Windows and Linux.
 To accomplish this, another goal is to maintain high-quality crates related to MCBE which can also be found in this repository.

 Zuri has a discord server: [https://discord.gg/nCcxasYzbX]().
 Feel free to come ask questions!